Local causality in the works of Einstein, Bohm and Bell: Introduction and motivations

 \section{Introduction and motivations}

-David Bohm is a central figure in the history of quantum mechanics.
-As it is well known in 1952 \cite{Bohm1952} he proposed a deterministic hidden-variables theory able to complete and reproduce the statistical predictions and results of standard quantum mechanics.
+David Bohm is a central figure in the history of quantum mechanics (QM).
+As it is well known in 1952 \cite{Bohm1952} he proposed a deterministic hidden-variables theory able to complete standard QM and to reproduce its statistical predictions and results of standard QM.
 Moreover, the theory he developed was actually a rediscovery of the old pilot-wave theory presented by Louis de Broglie in 1927 at the fifth Solvay conference.
-Watched retrospectively seventy years later the most original and perhaps the most controversial contribution of Bohm compared to what de Broglie did is perhaps his analysis of the Einstein Podolsky Rosen (EPR) paradox concerning nonlocality and completeness of quantum mechanics.
-Indeed, the goal of the EPR article \cite{EPR} was to show that if we assume the principle of Einstein locality quantum mechanics must be incomplete.
-More precisely EPR shows that either quantum mechanics is incomplete or quantum mechanics is nonlocal i.e., it violates Einstein's locality principle.
-Moreover, Bohm in his 1952 work showed that his own hidden-variables theory able to complete quantum mechanics is explicitely non-local.
-While this doesn't contradict the EPR results seen as a theorem Bohm approach was certainly the option `which Einstein would have liked least'.
-Of course this was just the beginning of the story: In 1964 John Bell, based on EPR work, discovered his famous theorem (\cite{Bell}, chap.~2) firmly establishing that quantum mechanics (irrespectively of being complete or incomplete) must be nonlocal.\\ The previous summary is the view advocated by some physicists and philosophers, including Sheldon Goldstein \cite{Bell2023}, Tim Maudlin \cite{Maudlin2014}, Jean Bricmont~\cite{Bricmont2016}, Travis Norsen~\cite{Norsen2006,Norsen2011}, David Albert \cite{Albert} and of course John Bell \cite{Bell}, but this is not the majority view.
-The majority view considers that Bell's theorem concerns what is known as `local realism' i.e., that it forces us to either abandon realism or locality.
+Watched retrospectively seventy years later the most original contribution of Bohm compared to what de Broglie did is perhaps his analysis of the Einstein Podolsky Rosen (EPR) paradox concerning nonlocality and completeness of QM.\footnote{In this context we point out that de Broglie rejected nonlocality and criticized Bell's theorem \cite{Broglie1974}.} Indeed, the goal of the EPR article \cite{EPR} was to show that if we assume the principle of Einstein locality QM must be incomplete.
+More precisely EPR shows that either QM is incomplete or quantum mechanics is nonlocal i.e., it violates Einstein's locality principle.
+In this context, Bohm showed \cite{Bohm1952} that his own hidden-variables theory able to complete QM is explicitly non-local.
+While this doesn't contradict the EPR results seen as a theorem Bohm approach was certainly the option `which Einstein would have liked least'. \footnote{For a discussion of the status of special relativity and nonlocality in relativistic dBB theories see the contribution of Valia Allori in this volume. } Of course this was just the beginning of the story: In 1964 John Bell, based on EPR work, discovered his famous theorem (\cite{Bell}, chap.~2) firmly establishing that QM (irrespectively of being complete or incomplete) must be nonlocal.\\ The previous summary reflects the position advocated by some physicists and philosophers, including Sheldon Goldstein \cite{Bell2023}, Tim Maudlin \cite{Maudlin2014}, Jean Bricmont~\cite{Bricmont2016}, Travis Norsen~\cite{Norsen2006,Norsen2011}, David Albert \cite{Albert} and of course John Bell \cite{Bell}, but this is not the majority view.
+The majority view claims that Bell's theorem is concerned with `local realism' i.e., that it forces us to either abandon realism or locality.
 Since most physicists would disapprove relaxing locality they actually see the theorem as a strong indication that one must abandon realism.
 Most confusions concerning EPR, Bell's theorem and nonlocality arise from wavy and vague arguments associated with the definitions of Einstein locality and realism.
 In order to celebrate the work of Bohm on nonlocality the present author thinks it could be useful to summarize once more the EPR-Bohm-Bell connection.